OpenLineage/docs/docs/integrations/airflow/default-extractors.md

 	return starting_facets
 ```

-And with that final piece of the puzzle, we have a working extractor for our custom operator!
+And with that final piece of the puzzle, we have a working implementation of lineage extraction from our custom operator!

 ### Custom Facets

-The OpenLineage spec may not contain all the facets you need to write your extractor, in which case you will have to make your own [custom facets](https://openlineage.io/docs/spec/facets/custom-facets).
+The OpenLineage spec might not contain all the facets you need to write your extractor, in which case you will have to make your own [custom facets](https://openlineage.io/docs/spec/facets/custom-facets).
 More on creating custom facets can be found [here](https://openlineage.io/blog/extending-with-facets/).

 ### Testing

-See the doc on [testing custom extractors](https://openlineage.io/docs/integrations/airflow/extractors/extractor-testing).
+For information about testing your implementation, see the doc on [testing custom extractors](https://openlineage.io/docs/integrations/airflow/extractors/extractor-testing).